Previous

-Multi-Factor Authentication (MFA) vs Two-Factor Authentication (2FA)
+Multi-Factor Authentication (MFA) vs. Two-Factor Authentication (2FA)

 Multi-Factor Authentication (MFA) and Two-Factor Authentication (2FA) are both methods used to enhance security by requiring users to provide additional forms of verification beyond just a password.
 Here's how they differ: